Jeff Bartos: Diplomatic career

 Congress received Trump's nomination of Bartos to serve as representative to the United Nations for Management and Reform on May 6, 2025.
 The Senate Committee on Foreign Relations held a hearing on July 9, where Bartos declared that Trump's leadership provided a "unique window of opportunity" to compel change and reform in the U.N., including its alleged bias against Israel.
 He was reported favorably by committee chairman Jim Risch on July 16, and was ultimately confirmed by the Senate on September 18 by a vote of 51 to 47.

 Personal life

 Bartos is Jewish and resides in Montgomery County with his wife Sheryl and their two daughters.
-He leads an athletic lifestyle, having completed two Ironman Triathlons and seven marathons.
+He lives an athletic lifestyle, having completed two Ironman Triathlons and seven marathons.